 International trademark registration has become vitally important for online brands.
 And these days, what brand doesn’t exist online?
-Brand owners selling in the global market are well-served to understand the basics of international trademark registration, lest their brand disappear.
+Brand owners selling to clients over seas, or with international distributors are well-served to understand the basics of international trademark registration, lest their brand disappear.
 Why is it so important?
 First, in foreign countries, the first to register is the owner of the rights.
 Unlike the US where there are common law rights,

 Once upon a time, a US trademark registration afforded a new brand owner the opportunity to open a bricks and mortar store in one location, and have years to expand into other states.
 Those days are long gone.

 Bricks and mortar stores have become “Bricks and Clicks.”
 Global distribution is now common place for brands with no physical locations.
 Many brands exist by clicks alone through online stores at sites like AMAZON.
 Amazon itself was originally a “clicks only” brand.
 Now, Amazon also serves as a distribution center for thousands of other online clicks only “store” brands around the world.

 International trademark registration is not just about counterfeit goods.
 There are now hundreds of new generic top level domains (gTLD’s) coming on board.
 Country specific domain endings combined are another source of trademark infringement.
 When your own trademark finds its way into a domain name in a foreign country, or one of the new generic top level domains it can be a problem to shut down without that local registration.
 So just how do clients protect themselves?